dmx-systems/dmx-documentation/docs/install.rst

     $ sudo add-apt-repository "deb https://download.dmx.systems/repos/ubuntu/ xenial/"
     $ sudo apt update
-    $ sudo apt install deepamehta
+    $ sudo apt install dmx

-.. note:: The package will be renamed to DMX.
-DeepaMehta is DMX's predecessor's name.

 Configure DMX
 -------------

 For server installations and advanced configuration we will soon provide instructions in the :ref:`Admin Documentation <admin>`.
 By default, DMX will listen on port 8080.
-Before starting DMX you can set the initial admin passphrase in ``/etc/deepamehta/deepamehta.conf``.
+Before starting DMX you can set the initial admin passphrase in ``/etc/dmx/config.properties``.

 .. hint:: Log in as "admin" with the default passphrase "YOUR_SECRET_PASSWORD_HERE".